The Basics of Couponing

 - Trading Coupons

 Many times we find coupons we may not use ourselves.
 One thing you can do to get more of the ones you want is to trade with others in person or by mail.
-Join our Coupon Trades and Chat facebook group and find others to find others you can trade coupons with.
+Join our Moncton Coupon Lady Chat facebook group to find others you can trade coupons with.

 - SCOP – Scanning Code Of Practice